hassanaitnacer/tailwix/README.md

 ## Features

-✅ 33 different color scales.\
+✅ 31 different color scales.\
+✅ Black and white including their alpha scales.\
 ✅ 12 steps (from `1` to `12`) per color scale.\
-✅ 12 alpha steps (from `a1` to `a12`) per color scale.\
+✅ 12 alpha steps (from `a1` to `a12`) per alpha color scale.\
 ✅ Simplified color naming conventions aligned with Radix Colors standards.\
 ✅ Handling of light and dark mode themes based on HTML element class names.

 ## Get Started

-To get going with Tailwix, make sure you have the pre-release version (v4 alpha) of Tailwind CSS installed.
+To get going with Tailwix, make sure you have the pre-release version (v4 alpha-19 or higher) of Tailwind CSS installed.

-### Install Tailwind CSS v4 Alpha
+### Install Tailwind CSS v4 Alpha 19 or higher

 Just follow the [steps](https://tailwindcss.com/blog/tailwindcss-v4-alpha#try-out-the-alpha) in one of the official Tailwind CSS blogs to install the v4 alpha release.